 These clinically relevant, highly focused sessions are delivered by experts in each respective area and are offered in a flexible distance-based format.

-Conference Information and Online Registration
+Seminar Information and Online Registration

 Objective Structured Clinical Exam (OSCE) Exam Skills Workshop - October 21, 2017

-The Department of Physical Therapy is offering a one-day workshop on strategies for preparing for and writing an Objective Structured Clinical Exam (OSCE).
 This workshop is designed for internationally or Canadian educated physical therapists who are preparing for the clinical component of the Canadian Alliance National Physiotherapy Competency Exam.

 Workshop Information and Online Registration